rlanciloti/cpre558-final-project/README.md

 - `D202`: Allows for blank line to exist after docstring
 - `D401`: Allows the first line to not be in the imperative mood
 - `SC200`: Won't do spell check on code

+***I HIGHLY recommend integrating Flake8 with your text editor of choice.
+It's very easy to set up with VSCode.
+I will not provide a walkthough with setting up flake8 with VSCode, I'll leave that as an exercise to the reader***

 ## Running the Myopic Scheduler